BIAPT/EEGsonic/resonance_gui/flask-app/readme.md

 ### Suspended Time, Moment Form, Flexible Meter & Elastic Rhythm

 An immediately noticeable aspect of the music of Resonance is that it does not adhere to a meter and that different parts may be going along at entirely different tempos.
 The inspiration here is from another mid-century concept of "suspended time", music where the rhythms are much more "floaty" and the interest is in the contrast between moments.
 This give a variation of the sort of interactions from Music for Airports - the harp part and drums will have contrasts between their tempos, in a way that sometimes they cohere and other times they are disjunct.
-All of these interactions add to the interest of the music, but admittedly it does sometimes result in musical "glitches" and takes a certain amount of skill to make it work without being too jarring.
+All of these interactions add to the interest of the music, although admittedly it does sometimes result in musical "glitches" and takes a certain amount of skill to make it work without being too jarring.

 ## Concepts for Composing New Pieces